AntonShalgachev/coil/README.md

 This is a modern C++17 library that allows you to call functions/methods using a simple object-oriented command-like scripting language.
 It has no dependencies and doesn't use any macros.
 Since `coil` relies heavily on the templates, it's header-only (optimized to reduce compile time).

+> ⚠️ **The library is currently under development.** Major changes are to be expected, although the main branch is kept more or less stable

+> ⚠️ This README file is also not up-to-date and might not reflect the most recent library changes

 Table of contents:
 - [Quick peek](#quick-peek)
 - [Introduction](#introduction)